PCF Learned Sort: a Learning Augmented Sort Algorithm with $O(n \log\log n)$ Expected Complexity: Experiments

-Heat maps in \cref{fig: divide failure} show the experimental frequency of bucketing failures when two of the $a,b,c,d$ parameters are fixed and the other two parameters are varied.
-The value of the two fixed variables are set to 0.75, e.g., in the upper left heap map of \cref{fig: divide failure} (horizontal axis is $a$ and vertical axis is $b$), $c=d=0.75$.
+Heat maps in \cref{fig: divide failure} show the empirical frequency of bucketing failures when two of the $a,b,c,d$ parameters are fixed, and the other two parameters are varied.
+The values of the two fixed variables are set to 0.75, e.g., in the upper left heap map of \cref{fig: divide failure} (horizontal axis is $a$ and vertical axis is $b$), $c=d=0.75$.
 The white dotted line represents the parameter so that the right side of \cref{equ: pcf divide success prob} is 0.5.
 That is, \cref{thm: pcf divide success prob} asserts that ``in the region upper right of the white dotted line, the probability of bucketing failure is less than 0.5.''

-We can see that the white dotted line is close to (or slightly to the upper right of) the actual bound of whether bucketing ``succeeds'' or ``fails'' more often.
-In other words, we can see that the theoretical upper bound from \cref{thm: pcf divide success prob} agrees well (to some extent) with the actual probability.
+We observe that the white dotted line is close to (or slightly to the upper right of) the actual bound of whether bucketing ``succeeds'' or ``fails'' more often.
+This suggests that the theoretical upper bound from \cref{thm: pcf divide success prob} agrees well (to some extent) with the actual probability.
 We can also confirm that, as \cref{thm: pcf divide success prob} claims, the probability of bucketing failure is indeed small in the region upper right of the white line.